-Program Increment (PI) Planning is an event in which all teams and stakeholders participate.
+Planning Interval (PI) planning is an event in which all teams and stakeholders participate.
 When face-to-face meetings are not a possibility, using the Targetprocess solution can be the next best thing.
-It will help you setup, plan and execute your delivery.
+It will help you to organize, plan and execute an online PI Planning event.

 Visualizations and easy-to-understand dashboards help teams and leaders make better decisions faster.
 The teams can visually make their plans enabling them to collaborate on-line.
 All SAFe configurations are supported on-line.
 Continue reading for more information.

-Targetprocess provides you with a simple and seamless way to conduct remote Program Increment (PI) Planning for your teams.
+Targetprocess offers extensive features to do remote Planning Interval (PI) planning in line with SAFe guidelines.
 The first step is to begin planning for your planning event.
 This includes ensuring Organizational and Context Readiness is complete, then being able to execute remote PI Planning and effectively communicate to all the relevant team members and stakeholders at the different levels of the company.

-In addition all elements are ready and set up enabling the teams and ART’s to collaborate and communicate while planning the next Program Increment.
+In addition all elements are ready and set up enabling the teams and ART’s to collaborate and communicate while planning the next Planning Interval.

 Teams, Capacity and Role Assignment